Education & Outreach

 FLEET Schools: Here you will find home science activities, incursion/excursion opportunities, and student/teacher resources on curriculum-aligned topics that include critical thinking and hands-on activities, slides and worksheets;

 Public outreach: FLEET heads out to engage the community through interactive exhibits at public events.
 FLEET has a pool of experts for public events, community talks.
+Evaluation reports of most of our outreach activities can be found here.

 Learn more about FLEET research, education and outreach at